jmagman/flutter-wiki/Issue-hygiene.md

 2021", it means that we expect the relevant PR to land on or before February 28th 2021, and that the beta release made in March 2021 will include the fix.

-See the [[Release process]] page for more details about our release schedule.
+See the [[Flutter build release channels]] page for more details about our release schedule.

-Any bug assigned to a month should have a specific dedicated assignee as well.

-Contributors working to address an issue should self-assign the issue to a relevant milestone to indicate to others when they anticipate completing the issue.
-If the work's completion date is not knowable, e.g. because the scope of the work is unclear, or because the work is being done when the opportunity arises and not at a high priority, then the "No specific schedule" milestone can be used.

 Release milestones are a
 statement of what we anticipate doing and when, and thus concrete; they are not